Fort Chaplin Park Apartments

 Year 1 Solar Savings + Revenue

-Over $2 million dollars in energy savings will be provided to residents over the life of the system.
-In addition, Standard Companies will benefit from a sustainable stream of revenue – allowing them flexibility to pursue other opportunities.
+Over $2 million in energy savings will be provided to residents over the life of the system.
+In addition, Standard Communities will benefit from a sustainable stream of revenue – allowing them flexibility to pursue other opportunities.

-With a system size of 1,209 kW, this was the largest project in the NCS portfolio at the time of installation.
-A system of this size generates approximately 1,445,000 kilowatt hours of electricity each year.
-Compared to fossil fuels, the amount of CO2 curbed is equivalent to burning nearly 6 railcars-worth of coal.
+The 1,209 kW system also generates approximately 1,445,000 kilowatt hours of electricity each year, which compared to fossil fuels, curbs the amount of carbon dioxide equivalent to burning nearly 6 railcars-worth of coal.

 This project was co-developed with Save Solar and the Department of Energy and Environment as a part of Solar for All.